 - 1. Any individual noticing a fire must pull the fire alarm. - 2.
 Once the alarm sounds, EVERYONE MUST EVACUATE the facility and the evacuation must continue even if the alarm stops ringing. - 3.
-Employees are to turn off the lights and close the door when they exit.
+When possible employees who have offices are to turn off their lights and close their office door when they exit.
+The same procedure should occur for all rooms of the Historical Museum when safe to do so.
 The doors should remain unlocked. - 4.
-Exit the building using the closest exit.
-When you exit, do not carry coffee or other liquids as these may spill and create a slipping hazard for people as they exit the facility. - 5.
+Exit the building using the closest exit and if it is blocked with smoke, use an alternate exit.
+When you exit, do not carry coffee or other liquids as these may spill in the stairwell and create a slipping hazard for people as they exit the facility. - 5.
 People with disabilities should be assisted to evacuate. - 6.
-Once outside, all employees and visitors are to assemble at the muster/meeting point in front of the Prince Albert Tourism Building.
+Once outside, all employees and visitors are to assemble at the muster/meeting point across River Street in front of the McIntosh Mall.
 The Fire Marshall or designate will perform a 'head count' to ensure that all staff/visitors are properly accounted for.
 Do not leave or go to your vehicle until all staff are accounted for. - 7.
 No one is to re-enter the building until instructed to do so by Fire Services, the Fire Marshall or other authorized personnel even if the alarms are no longer ringing. - 8.
 If you are unsure if there is an emergency situation, do NOT silence the alarm, proceed with the evacuation. - 9.
-During normal weekday business hours contact Historical Society office (306-764-2992), to advise Manager/Curator of situation.
 On weekends, advise Manager/Curator of situation by calling their cell phones (numbers are on the staff contact sheet).